How do I dispute a car insurance claim?

 Do I have to pay any excess if someone claims against me?

-❌ No, you won’t need to pay any excess fees on a claim by another person - only if you claim yourself for repairs to your own vehicle or property.
+No, you won’t need to pay any excess fees on a claim by another person - only if you claim yourself for repairs to your own vehicle or property.

 Should I tell my insurer about incidents I’m not planning to claim against?

-👍 Yes, you should always tell your insurance provider about incidents that occur when you’re driving, even if you don’t plan to make a claim and you don’t think the other driver will either.
+Yes, you should always tell your insurance provider about incidents that occur when you’re driving, even if you don’t plan to make a claim and you don’t think the other driver will either.

 Will my insurance go up if a claim is made against me?

-👍 Yes.
+Yes.
 If someone makes a claim against you on your car insurance policy - known as a third-party claim - then your premiums are likely to go up as a result.
-Even if the claim and subsequent payout is minor, it will still more often than not count against you when your premiums are recalculated.
+Even if the claim and subsequent payout are minor, it will still more often than not count against you when your premiums are recalculated.
 It shouldn’t affect your current premiums though, just when it comes to renewal.

-However it may also affect your no-claims bonus, even if the blame is shared between you and the other person.
+It may also affect your no-claims bonus, even if the blame is shared between you and the other person.